UBC-MDS/ggexpress/README.md

     input variable are overlayed onto the plot (e.g. mean and median vertical lines) and the sample standard deviation.

-  - **Time series analysis:** This is a function that takes in a local path to the time series data, decomposes the timeseries and finally visualizes the raw data along with decomposition components.
+  - **Time series analysis:** This is a function that takes in a dataframe to the time series data, decomposes the timeseries and finally visualizes the raw data along with decomposition components.
     Except annual time series, the function will return a graph with 4 subplots, which includes the raw data, estimated trend, seasonal/cyclic and noise components.